Mental Health Case Management vs. Therapy: What’s the Difference?

 How Family Therapy Fits In

 Mental health doesn’t just impact the individual—it affects partners, parents, children, and the entire family dynamic.
-If someone you love is struggling, it can create tension, miscommunication, and emotional exhaustion for everyone involved.
+If someone you love is struggling with depression, anxiety, trauma, or a mental health disorder, it can create tension, miscommunication, and emotional exhaustion for everyone involved.

 Family Therapy Can Help: